 Spend a few days exploring the massive fjord system of Northeast Greenland National Park, which includes portions of Scorsbysund.
 Visit the tiny settlement of Ittoqqortoormiit for a look at how these most northerly people live.

 Enjoy the lecture series while watching the seas for whales.
 Head towards Iceland and the steaming hot springs of Reykjavík.
 The view is often complemented by soaring fulmars, kittiwakes, gannets, guillemots, and razorbills.

 Shortly after breakfast, disembark in Reykjavík, walking distance form downtown.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance:

-Arrival transfer from the meeting point to the ship in Longyearbyen; departure transfer in Reykjavik (depending on the flight); cabin accommodations and meals aboard the ship; beverages including coffee, tea, and water; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; gear on loan (waterproof boots for US sizes 6-16); and a wind- and water-resistant parka.
+Arrival transfer from the meeting point to the ship in Longyearbyen; departure transfer in Reykjavik (depending on the flight); cabin accommodations and meals aboard the ship; coffee, tea, and water; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; gear on loan (waterproof boots for US sizes 6-16); and a wind- and water-resistant parka.
 Subject to change without notice.

-Airfare; travel insurance (required); passport and visa fees; discetionary gratuities; items of a personal nature including laundry, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; kayaking; fuel surcharge may apply.
+Airfare; travel insurance (required); passport and visa fees; discetionary gratuities; items of a personal nature including laundry, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; fuel surcharge may apply.